-Keep a close eye on your kittens, and if anything seems out of the ordinary, it’s always worth asking your vet for advice.
+Keep a close eye on your kittens; if anything seems out of the ordinary, contact your vet for advice.
 Newborn kittens are defenseless and fragile.
-As their tiny bodies grow and mature, they’re also working on building a strong immune system to fight off infections.
-Until they’re around 12 weeks of age, a kitten won’t have a fully functioning immune system.
+As their tiny bodies grow and mature, they’re also working on building a robust immune system to fight off infections.
+Until 12 weeks of age, a kitten won’t have a fully functioning immune system.
 They can pick up a few different illnesses during this time.
 The main things to watch out for with newborn kittens are the following.

 Newborn kittens that have been abandoned should be taken to the vet for an assessment.
-After this, either speak to your vet if you think that the kittens have picked up an illness, or schedule another wellness check at around 9 weeks, when their first set of vaccinations are due.
-Kittens should have a booster vaccination at 12 weeks old, and it’s at this point that breeders will often allow them to go to their new homes.
+After that, either speak to your vet if you think the kittens have picked up an illness or schedule another wellness check at around 9 weeks when their first set of vaccinations is due.
+Kittens should have a booster vaccination at 12 weeks old.
+At this point, the critical time has passed.

-The rewards of watching a tiny helpless newborn kitten grow into a strong and playful 4-month-old kitten ready to leave for their new home are huge.
+The rewards of watching a tiny, helpless newborn kitten grow into a strong, playful 4-month-old kitten ready to leave for their new home are huge.
 But there’s also a great deal of hard work involved!
 Looking after newborn kittens takes time and dedication and isn’t easy.

-By following this guide, though, you’ve got all the information that you need to care for your newborn kittens.
-It’s always a good idea to get your vet involved, and local shelters may be happy to provide advice too.
-If there are any experienced kitten fosterers in your area, that can be a great way to learn new techniques and pick up plenty of advice.
+By following this guide, you’ll have all the information you need to care for your newborn kittens.
+Getting your vet involved is always a good idea, and local shelters may also be happy to provide advice.
+If there are any experienced kitten fosterers in your area, it can be a great way to learn new techniques and pick up plenty of advice.
 If you’ve ever raised a kitten from a newborn, let us know what it was like!